-On and off there is this rant on social media about platform user interface, privacy and functionality changes.
+There is this rant on social media about the platform user interface, privacy, and functionality changes on and off.
 Every time Twitter, Facebook and other social networks introduce something new to their design or functionality, the user base goes berserk.
 So it happened recently with the new Twitter profile page, or the changed Facebook timeline, or even with Condoleezza Rice starting work at Dropbox.

-Don’t be angry with Facebook for enlarging the pictures displayed in your timeline or having that awkwardly big font!
+Don’t be angry with Facebook to enlarge the pictures displayed in your timeline or have that awkwardly big font!
 For years you have shared photos of yourself and your escapades.
 You have interacted less with text-based posts and focused more on the graphic ones (video included).
 So Facebook decided to give it a try to make that wordy status update more visible.
 Maybe you would like it better that way.
 Maybe you would start reading the ad text as well…

 Don’t attack Dropbox for choosing to offer Condoleezza Rice a seat on its board of directors table!
 It is their choice to get ahead with the regulations and solve business problems.
 It is up to you to continue using the service or not, knowing that she is part of the company.